 The Heisman Trophy is awarded annually to the most outstanding college football player in FBS (Football Bowl Subdivision, also known as Division I-A).
-There isn’t a more celebrated individual award in the sport than the Heisman.
+There isn’t a more celebrated individual award in the sport.
 Any player who wins it automatically cements their place in college football history.

-With that prestige comes interest from the betting public, and sportsbooks respond by posting Heisman lines during the offseason.
-If you’ve never bet this market, keep reading to learn all you need to know about Heisman Trophy betting in Maryland.
+With that prestige comes interest from the betting public, and sportsbooks respond by posting Heisman odds during the offseason.
+If you’ve never bet this market, see below for how to bet on the next Heisman winner in Maryland.

 Heisman Trophy odds

 See below for the latest Heisman betting odds posted at Maryland online sportsbooks.
 Click on any odds to go directly to the sportsbook, claim your bonus and get your Heisman bets in.

 The Heisman Trophy market is one of the most popular futures for college football bettors.
 This type of bet is unique because it is based on individual performance rather than how a team performs over the course of the season.
 Similar to other futures bets, most options also have lucrative odds and potentially high payouts.

 A look at betting lines from the DraftKings Sportsbook app will show you exactly how Heisman Trophy odds are laid out: